DynamicMetaFlow/js-intro-jquery-first/readme.md

 `console.log` should not be confused with `alert` which makes a box pop up.

+### Javascript in your HTML vs. in a separate file

+Both work.
+Having your JS in a separate file is considered better practice for the same reason having CSS in a separate file is considered better practice: it's much neater, and *separates your concerns*.

 ## Practicing Javascript

 - [Pixel Art Mini](https://github.com/ga-wdi-exercises/pixart_js_mini)